Art History: A Quick Brief of Symbolism and Art Nouveau

 Symbolism focused on the abstract use of symbols to express the spiritual reality behind the physical world.
 Art Nouveau sought to bring modernity and elegance to composition and design.
 Symbolists wanted to form images from dreams and it Art Nouveau’s swirling lines and often ethereal nature often provided a perfect backdrop.

-Origins and Historical Importance:
+Symbolism and Art Nouveau Origins and Historical Importance:

 In 1886, Jean Moreas published the Symbolist Manifesto that promoted the idea of expressing ideals in “perceptible form” rather than “matter of fact description”.

-He said “in this art, scenes from nature, human activities, and all other real world phenomena will not be described for their own sake; here, they are perceptible surfaces created to represent their esoteric affinities with the primordial ideals.”
+He said, “in this art, scenes from nature, human activities, and all other real-world phenomena will not be described for their own sake; here, they are perceptible surfaces created to represent their esoteric affinities with the primordial ideals.”

 What is possibly meant is that truth does not have to be obviously and directly depicted; the human mind can understand it through metaphor, and, through symbolism.